Buffering Britain · Working Note

 1.1 Source of WTP estimates

-We draw on Czajkowski, Zawadzki, Bernatek & Sobolewski (2024), “Consumer preferences for internet access: Fixed versus mobile, and the role of 5G,” WNE Working Paper 15/2024 (451), forthcoming in Telecommunications Policy.
+We draw on Czajkowski, Zawadzki, Bernatek & Sobolewski (2024), “Assessing the substitutability of mobile and fixed internet: The impact of 5G services on consumer valuation and price elasticity,” Telecommunications Policy 48(10), 102869 (also circulated as WNE Working Paper 15/2024 (451)).
 The study estimates a random-parameters logit model in WTP space using data from a discrete choice experiment (DCE) with 5,204 Polish respondents conducted in 2018.
 Respondents chose between home fixed (HF), home mobile (HM), and mobile (MO) internet alternatives characterised by speed, latency, data transfer limits, and monthly cost.

 The WTP-space specification yields coefficients that are directly interpretable as marginal willingness to pay in monetary units.
+The utility function for alternative j and individual n is:

-Vnj = −αn(Costj − Σk βnk · xjk)
+Vnj = −αn (Costj − Σk βnk · xjk)

-where αn > 0 is the individual-specific cost sensitivity parameter and βnk are WTP parameters distributed across the population.
+where αn > 0 is the individual-specific cost sensitivity (scale) parameter and βnk are WTP parameters distributed across the population.

 1.2 Key parameters